- On 5 May, 2026

 How many people attend Sziget?

-Each year, between 450,000 and 550,000 people attend Sziget Festival, making it one of the largest open-air cultural gatherings in Europe.
-Daily attendance can reach up to 90,000 visitors, especially on headliner nights.
+Each year, around 450,000 to 500,000 people attend Sziget Festival, making it one of the largest open-air events in Europe.
+On peak days, attendance can reach close to 90,000 visitors.

 Is Sziget Festival safe?